MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/06-Communication-Create-ACS-Resource.md

 1. Select **Review + Create** followed by **Create**.

-1. Now that your ACS resource is created, you'll need to enable phone calling and SMS capabilities and connect an email domain to the resource.
+1. You've successfully created a new Azure Communication Services resource!
+Next, you'll  enable phone calling and SMS capabilities and connect an email domain to the resource.

+### Enable Phone Calling and SMS Capabilities

 1. Add a phone number and ensure that the phone number has calling capabilities enabled.
 You'll use this phone number to call out to a phone from the app.